Avik9/Vtree/README.md

 with the `MEMORY_BASED` compilation option.
 The `-VV` option also shows information about the command-line options that were supplied when the program was run.

-# Part 2: Adding Features
+# Part 2: Added Features

 The original program uses `getopt()` to do options processing, but it only understands traditional, single-character options.